 On July 1, 2002, the State of Idaho launched the Credit Enhancement Program to support school district bond financing.
-The Credit Enhancement Program allows eligible voter-approved school bonds to be issued with a AAA rating, which is above the State's AA+ rating.
+The Credit Enhancement Program allows eligible voter-approved school bonds to be issued with a AAA rating.
 The enhanced credit rating lowers borrowing costs for Idaho school districts.
 EFIB has committed to provide credit enhancement on up to \$1.2 billion in school bonds, with a limit of \$40 million per school district.
-As of June 30, 2023, there were 55 school districts participating in the program and \$538.9 million in bonds outstanding.
+As of June 30, 2024, there were 50 school districts participating in the program and \$521.2 million in bonds outstanding.